Picolata in St. Johns County, Florida — The American South (South Atlantic)

 Erected by National Council of State Garden Clubs.

 Location.
-29° 55.322′ N, 81° 35.616′ W. Marker is in Picolata, Florida, in St. Johns County.
-Marker is on County Road 13 half a mile north of County Road 208, on the right when traveling south.
+Marker is missing.
+It was located near 29° 55.322′ N, 81° 35.616′ W. Marker was in Picolata, Florida, in St. Johns County.
+Marker was on County Road 13, half a mile north of County Road 208, on the right when traveling south.
 Touch for map.
-Marker is in this post office area: Saint Augustine FL 32092, United States of America.
+Marker was in this post office area: Saint Augustine FL 32092, United States of America.
 Touch for directions.

 Also see . . .
 The Travels of William Bartram.
-The official site of the Bartram Trail Conference, Inc. (Submitted on May 9, 2011, by Bernard Fisher of Mechanicsville, Virginia.)
+The official site of the Bartram Trail Conference, Inc. (Submitted on May 9, 2011, by Bernard Fisher of Richmond, Virginia.)

 Credits.
-This page was last revised on January 2, 2019.
-This page originally submitted on May 8, 2011, by Ray King of Jacksonville, Florida.
-This page has been viewed 907 times since then and 20 times this year.
+This page was last revised on October 21, 2023.
+It was originally submitted on May 8, 2011, by Ray King of Jacksonville, Florida.
+This page has been viewed 1,158 times since then and 69 times this year.
 Photos: 1. submitted on May 8, 2011, by Ray King of Jacksonville, Florida.
-2, 3, 4, 5. submitted on October 24, 2011, by Ray King of Jacksonville, Florida. • Bernard Fisher was the editor who published this page.
+2. submitted on February 20, 2021, by Tim Fillmon of Webster, Florida.
+3, 4, 5, 6. submitted on October 24, 2011, by Ray King of Jacksonville, Florida. • Bernard Fisher was the editor who published this page.